Avengers: Infinity War: Marketing

 In May 2017, Robert Downey Jr. and his philanthropic organization Random Act Funding partnered with Omaze for a contest in which a randomly chosen winner from those that donated would receive an Infinity War set visit.
 A life-sized statue of Thanos, created by Legacy Effects, was on display at D23 Expo 2017, alongside statues of the Black Order / "Children of Thanos": Corvus Glaive, Proxima Midnight, Ebony Maw, and Cull Obsidian.
 Additionally, Feige, Joe Russo, Downey, Brolin, Bettany, Olsen, Klementieff, Gillan, Bautista, Cheadle, Mackie, Cumberbatch, Stan, Holland, Boseman, Ruffalo, and Hemsworth appeared at D23 Expo to present a clip highlighting the 10 years of MCU films, along with footage from Infinity War.
 The footage, which was screened exclusively for the panel, received strong audience reaction, with fans "literally on their feet and jumping as the footage played".
 Julia Alexander of Polygon said there was "quite a bit happening" in the footage and it "finally feels like Marvel has made the movie it always wanted to—and the one we've always wanted to see."
 CinemaBlend's Eric Eisenberg said the footage left him "literally shaking", with the film looking "like it could be one of the most epic blockbusters ever created".
 Haleigh Foutch for Collider described it as "dark and dramatic, and utterly epic.
 It's clear Marvel is trying to do something different here [...] to pay off a decade's worth of narrative and world-building.
 While it's impossible to tell from two minutes work of footage, it certainly looks like that gamble paid off".
-The D23 footage was also shown at the 2017 San Diego Comic-Con International.
+The D23 footage was also shown at the 2017 San Diego Comic-Con.
 After the two convention presentations, Avengers: Infinity War generated over 90,000 new conversations on social media from July 17 to 23, the third-most during that time period behind Thor: Ragnarok and Justice League (2017), according to Comscore and its PreAct service.
 Infinity War stayed in third the following week, with over 41,000 new social media conversations, behind Ragnarok and It (2017).
 By the week of October 16, Infinity War had generated over 679,000 total social media conversations.